-That “win” is unique to an individual – from promotions to being able to brag to their family – it is important that businesses looking to engage with their decision makers convert on this information.
+That “win” is unique to an individual – from promotions to making their family proud – it is important that businesses looking to engage with their decision makers convert on this information.

 And that is what makes sports such a powerful tool.
-Hospitality in a luxury suite or on a golf course can move a relationship from casual acquaintance to BEST FRIENDS FOREVER.
+Good hospitality planning in a luxury suite or on a golf course can move a relationship from casual acquaintance to BEST FRIENDS FOREVER.

-But the window to make that happen is small to begin with – and the longer one waits to move, the smaller the chances of making it happen.
+But the window to make that happen is small – and the longer you wait to move, the smaller the chances you have of closing the deal.

-(2) The event itself provides thoughtful, participation-based engagement that drives the relationship forward in that moment; and
+(2) The event itself provides thoughtful, participation-based engagement that drives the relationship forward at that moment

-(3) Most importantly… the follow up is done strategically, tactfully, and with speed!
+(3) Most importantly… the event follow-up is done strategically, tactfully, and with speed!

 Too often the responsibility to execute corporate hospitality ends up on the desk of someone without the ability to navigate a sales pipeline.

-The next time your organization is courting key customers and prospects – consider assigning a sales person as the lead project manager.
-If they’re any good – they will see the “wins” before they happen and use hospitality for it’s purest form – A Favor Bank!
+The next time your organization is courting key customers and prospects – consider assigning a salesperson as the lead project manager.
+If they’re any good – they will see the “wins” before they happen and realize hospitality at its purest form is A Favor Bank!